robot5000-design/ms2/README.md

 For a better user experience, for multiple choice questions and on screens of less available height than 750px, after a timeout the window scrolls down to show the Next Question button and the box shadow is removed from all answers to show that they can no longer be pressed.
 The only available buttons with shadows are the Next Question or Exit Quiz buttons.
+Originally there were separate Submit and Next buttons, but it was decided that a better experience would be achieved by removing the Submit button.
 When the quiz gets to the last question the Exit Quiz button is hidden and the Next Question text is changed to Finish Quiz and the button colour is changed to the same colour as the Exit Quiz button.
 When the Finish Quiz button is pressed a modal showing information on the score achieved is shown.

 Media Queries are used to reduce the width of the question/answers container as the screen width increases so it keeps visually better proportions.